 April is a 2018 MiraCosta graduate transferring to UC Santa Cruz in Sociology, with a concentration in Global Information and Social Enterprise.
 Her focus in her undergrad research so far has been issues surrounding and within K-12 education in low income neighborhoods.
 With knowledge of how undocumented Latinx students are disproportionately impacted in the K-12 system, the UndocuResearch group has served as an initiative to investigate these forces further in her studies and implement the changes needed while in her career.
 April understands that education can either uphold disparities or equalize society.

-Armando Contreras is a Mexican student currently studying computer science in California.
+Armando Contreras graduated as a Computer Science major this past December 2020 and currently works as a coding instructor.
 I live all of my life in Mexico and had the pleasure to meet and make many friends throughout my life.
 When I got over here I had direct contact with people that needed help much more often than before.
 This ultimately led me to join the Undocu-Research group along with a few pals!

 Brenda Segura is a third year Sociology student at CSUSM.
 She is empathetic and really strives to understand other people’s world views.
 This project is meaningful to her; both of her parents are immigrants from Mexico and she wants to help people in similar situations in whatever way possible.